ministryofjustice/security-guidance/intranet/accessing-moj-it-systems-from-overseas.md

 <a id="information-incident-reporting-line"></a>
 ### Information Incident Reporting Line

--   Tel: +44 020 3334 0324 for HMPPS staff at any time.
+-   Tel: +44 (0)20 3334 0324 for HMPPS staff at any time.
--   Tel: +44 020 3334 0324 for MoJ staff **outside UK working hours**.
+-   Tel: +44 (0)20 3334 0324 for MoJ staff **outside UK working hours**.

-During UK working hours, MoJ but not HMPPS staff should follow the process on the [Reporting a Security Incident](https://intranet.justice.gov.uk/guidance/security/report-a-security-incident/) page on the MoJ Intranet.
+During UK working hours, MoJ (but not HMPPS) staff should follow the process on the [Reporting a Security Incident](https://intranet.justice.gov.uk/guidance/security/report-a-security-incident/) page on the MoJ Intranet.

 <a id="moj-phone-and-mobile-devices"></a>
 ### MoJ Phone and Mobile Devices